-Lexus RX review - Reliability and Safety
+Lexus RX review - Reliability and safety

 In this review

-- 6Reliability and Safety - currently readingDriver Power results suggest the RX will be very dependable
+- 6Reliability and safety - currently readingThe RX has plenty of safety tech, and Driver Power results suggest the flagship SUV will be very dependable